Jump to a Section

 8. SOPFC staff reserve the right to refuse play and/or service to anyone.

-1. The Captain's payment info is required to register a team for the league.
+1. The Captain's credit/debit card info is required to register a team for the league, but won't be charged right away.

-2. To confirm a team's spot, a minimum deposit of $150 must be paid by the Registration Deadline (6 days prior to the scheduled start date).
+2. A minimum of $200 must be paid toward a team's dues by the Signup Deadline (or 6 days prior to the scheduled start date, whichever comes first) to confirm a team's spot.
 This amount can be paid online by teammates, the Captain, or a combination.
-As soon as the team is registered, the Captain can immediately begin inviting players to join the team and issue them invoices for their share of team dues.
-After the Registration Deadline, any unpaid amount of the deposit will be automatically charged to the Captain's credit/debit card.
+After registering, we encourage Captains to immediately begin inviting players to join their team and issuing them invoices for their share of team dues.
+After the Signup Deadline (or 6 days prior to the scheduled start date, whichever comes first), any unpaid amount of the $200 minimum will be automatically charged to the Captain's credit/debit card.

-3. The full team balance must be paid by the Payment Deadline (the day before the third game).
+3. The full team balance must be paid by the Payment Deadline (typically the day before the second game).
 Again, this amount can be paid online by teammates, the Captain, or a combination.
 After the Payment Deadline, any unpaid amount of the full team balance will be automatically charged to the Captain's credit/debit card.

-Payment Responsibility: Captains are 100% responsible for making sure their team's deposit and dues are paid in full.
+Captains are 100% responsible for making sure their team's dues are paid in full and on time, including the $200 minimum payment to confirm a team's spot.
 Captains can use our TeamPayer tool at any time up to the Payment Deadline to invite teammates and assign them their share of dues, paid directly toward the team balance.
-Teams with delinquent dues unable to be charged for any reason will incur a $50 fine per week, and may incur game forfeits.
-Teams dropping out of, or disqualified from a league will forfeit their deposit and dues.
+Note that the system will only process payments up to the amount of the team balance.
+So if 15 invoices for $60 are sent out on a $590 balance, the system will only process the first 9 people to pay at the full $60 price ($540 total), and the 10th person will only be charged $50 out of $60 ($590 total).
+Teams with delinquent dues unable to be charged for any reason will incur forfeit results and/or game cancellations.
+Teams dropping out of, or disqualified from a league will forfeit all dues paid.

 All registration fees are non-refundable.
 Registering for a team or league is a commitment to participate in the full season.
 A player's or team's decision not to participate in a league they have registered for is not grounds for a refund.
 If players or teams choose not to participate after they have registered and before the season starts, they may request a credit to use towards a future league.
 Refunds are also not given if a player moves, due to a change in work schedule, or any other non-league related changes.
 Participation in adult sports, even at the social level, may result in injury unfortunately.
 SOPFC does not refund players' fees if they are injured.

 Molded cleats, turf shoes, or flat-soled soccer shoes are required.
 Metal studs of any kind are not allowed.
 Teams MUST be dressed in matching colored jerseys or shirts.
 Teams are required to have alternate color jerseys for games when they are designated the visitor team, when the home team wears the same or similar primary color.
-Shin guards are required, and socks must cover shin guards at all times.
-Goalkeepers must have a different distinctive jersey color from both their teammates, opponents, and the referee.
+Shin guards are recommended but not required.
+Goalkeepers must have a different distinctive jersey color from both their teammates, opponents, and the Referee.

 Individuals are expected to play under control and within the rules of the game, and to the best of their ability, while avoiding causing or threatening injury to themselves and other persons using the facility.

-SOPFC management would like to reaffirm that referees appointed to officiate each game have complete authority, and that his/her decisions on points of fact connected with the game are final.
-Officials are independent subcontractors and are not employees of SOPFC.
+SOPFC organizers would like to reaffirm that Referees appointed to officiate each game have complete authority, and that their decisions on points of fact connected with the game are final.
+Referees are independent subcontractors and are not employees of SOPFC.
 Officiating will be monitored and assessed regularly to provide quality officiating.
-Constructive comments regarding officiating are welcomed and encouraged.
-Please submit any such comments via email to firstname.lastname@example.org.
-Complaints regarding officials should be submitted via email as well, and contain points of fact.
-Do not discuss officiating or the officials with SOPFC staff during or immediately after your game.
+Constructive comments regarding officiating are welcomed and encouraged; complaints regarding Referees should contain points of fact.
+You can contact us with any comments.
+Please do not discuss officiating with Referees or SOPFC staff on the day of your game.

-It is the team captain's responsibility to be aware of the rules and guidelines of SOPFC, and to keep his/her team informed.
+It is the Team Captain's responsibility to be aware of the rules and guidelines of SOPFC, and to keep their team informed.
 It is the responsibility of each player and the player's Team Captain to be aware of the total status of their players' infractions.
-Failure to comply may result in further disciplinary measures which may include suspension of the player/captain and forfeiture of games sanctioned player played in.
+Failure to comply may result in further disciplinary measures which may include suspension of the player/Captain and forfeiture of games the sanctioned player participated in.
 (This includes the use of illegal players, i.e. those not registered properly on the team roster.)

 Team rosters must be finalized online by the day before the last game of the regular season.
 Only players listed on the online team roster by the day before the last game of the regular season will be eligible to play in the playoffs.
 Max team roster size is 16 players.
-Roster disputes may be made to the referee or field manager on duty at any time prior to the start of the second half of a game.
-The league will not hear disputes after the second half has begun, or after games are played.
+Roster disputes may be made to the Referee or Field Manager on duty at any time prior to the start of the second half of a game.
+SOPFC will not consider disputes after the second half has begun, or after games are played.
 Teams using ineligible players may be subject to an immediate game forfeit.

 Win = 3 points